edisne/performance/performance.md

 ```

-- change functions that structure data in html to pipes where possible, use @memo decorator for better caching of primitive values
+- change functions that structure data in HTML to pipes where possible, use @memo decorator for better caching of primitive values
 - check for leaky subscriptions (unsubscribe)
 - use webpack bundle analyzer (https://www.npmjs.com/package/webpack-bundle-analyzer) to check each module size and dependencies
 ```